 Ladder to the Light

 This ministry focuses on men who have experienced brokenness, whether through addictions, incarceration, homelessness, or a combination of all of these.
-Ladder to the Light is a residential facility that shares the hope that comes through a personal relationship with Christ with these men.
+Ladders to the Light is a residential facility that shares the hope that comes through a personal relationship with Christ with these men.
 They are expanding their ministry and the building they occupy needs repairs.
-This donation will help replace flooring for a safe and secure place for the men to live.
+This donation will help with necessary repairs to provide a safe and secure place for the men to live.

 Servants Home Helps

-Living Word has partnered with Servants for the past 2 years, helping widows, single parents, persons with disabilities, and the elderly with home projects that provide for health and safety.
-Servants has volunteer teams working on these projects and Living Word provides some of those volunteers twice a month.
+LWCC has partnered with this organization for the past 3 years, helping widows, single parents, disabled persons, and the elderly with home projects that provide for health and safety.
+Servants has volunteer teams working on these projects and LWCC provides some of those volunteers twice a month.
 They frequently need to build handicap ramps for those who are disabled.
 These funds will provide materials for those ramps, as well as other materials to repair bathrooms and kitchens so their homes will be safe for them to live in.

 For many years this ministry has seen wonderful results throughout the county.
 They work with junior and senior high school students by being a friend, a listening ear, and sharing the hope of the gospel with broken teens.
-One of the highlights of the Young Life year is camp, which, for many students, is a point where they see their need for a relationship with Jesus.
-Many students from inner-city York can’t afford to go to camp.
-This gift will provide camp scholarships for some of these students, as well as ministry support funds for the work in York.
+One of the highlights of the Young Life year is camp which, for many students, is a point where they see their need for a relationship with Jesus.
+Many students from inner city York can’t afford to go to camp.
+This gift will provide camp scholarships for some of these students, as well as funds for Young Life’s work in York.